-Well I hope you like these healthy breakfast cookies as much as I do.
+Well I hope you like these healthy and gluten free breakfast cookies as much as I do.
 If you are on a low carb diet, sometimes variety is helpful.
 Even if you aren’t on a ketogenic diet, I think you and your family will like this low carb breakfast option because they are quite tasty.
-Enjoy!

 The nutrition information for 1 of these delicious keto breakfast cookies is:

 127 cals / 8.9g fat / 3.3g carbs / 0.4g fiber / 8.2g protein = net carbs 2.9g